mohid-tanveer/rephoto-detection/reflection.md

   - base train/test metrics on a held-out test set,
   - **leave-one-display-type-out (lod)** and **leave-one-camera-out (loc)** splits to probe generalization.

-## what changed in the implementation
+## What changed in the implementation

 - **moire modeling upgraded to a wavelet + cnn branch**:
   - the original plan envisioned moire as a **handcrafted feature + classical classifier** (e.g., spectral net on top of moire/subpixel features).